Tourism in Uttar Pradesh

-To boost the tourism in the state from within the country and other parts of the world, the Government of Uttar Pradesh established an Uttar Pradesh Heritage Arc covering the cities of Agra, Lucknow and Varanasi.
+To boost the tourism in the state from within the country and other parts of the world, the Government of Uttar Pradesh established an Uttar Pradesh Heritage Arc covering the cities of Agra, Kanpur, Lucknow and Varanasi.

 Agra

 The 17th-century Taj Mahal in Agra is the most popular monument in India, attracting over 7 million visitors per year.
 Agra is home to four World Heritage Sites in Taj Mahal, Agra Fort, Sikandra & the Fatehpur Sikri.
 Agra is also home to many other Mughal buildings like Akbar's Tomb, Itmad-Ud-Daulah etc. Dayal Bagh is an under-construction temple that many visit.
 The lifelike carving in marble is not seen anywhere else in India.

 Hindu religious sites

-Millions of tourists and pilgrims visit the cities like Prayagraj, Varanasi, Mathura, Gorakhpur, and Ayodhya, as those are considered to be the holiest cities in India.
+Millions of tourists and pilgrims visit the cities like Prayagraj, Varanasi, Vindhyachal, Mathura, Gorakhpur, and Ayodhya, as those are considered to be the holiest cities in India.

+Kanpur

+Bithoor or Bithur is a town in Kanpur district, 23.4 kilometres (14.5 mi) by road north of the centre of Kanpur city, in Uttar Pradesh, India.
+Bithoor is situated on the right bank of the River Ganges, and is a centre of Hindu pilgrimage.
+Bithoor is also the centre for War of Independence of 1857 as Nana Sahib, a popular freedom fighter who was based there.
+The city is enlisted as a municipality of Kanpur metropolitan area.